strategineer/personal-website/content/bin/rpg/paranoia/oneshot1.md

 You are playing as new troubleshooters, it's your first day on the job.
 A troubleshooter's role is to deal with any problems that come up in the Alpha Complex.
 As players, you know that the Alpha Complex is falling apart and in a constant state of disrepair.
 The Computer is no longer capable of maintaining the facility and it doesn't understand why.
 The Computer has ratched up the surveillance state and blames everyone but itself for the Alpha Complex's problems.

+Being a troubleshooter is dangerous so each of you have 5 clones in storage who will be deployed if needed.
+Crimes do not transfer over to your clones, death brings absolution.

 {{< /quote >}}

 Colonel Kernel (old haggard military man, white hair, beret, yellow clearance) enters the room, salutes the group of newly minted troubleshooters, gives the players their iLiveToServe device, gives minimal hints and leaves room for questions.